jeanbourgain8/jeanbourgain8.github.io/posts/Blogsite/Tryst with ISI-Delhi.md

 ## 2. Introduction

-**Dear Sir**, to my fortune I have found a great **possibility** in **Sept'2022**, which was the same month in which I gave my UPSC-CSE (Mains) Exam.
+To my fortune, I have found a great **possibility** in **Sept'2022**, which was the same month in which I gave my UPSC-CSE (Mains) Exam.
 The **possibility** has profoundly excited me to an extent that I was even ready to deliberately flunk my exam (only to appear again in next year - 2023).
 Till then, I have half-heartedly accepted & planned to delay my research pursuit for 5-7 years to comply with the rules of govt. (min. time one should spend in service to obtain a study leave), but this discovery of a **possibility** has **rekindled** my spirit to pursue research without having to delay it any further.
 Prior to this, my actual plan was to appear in UPSC-CSE (for IAS/IFS), finish my M.A.
 Economics at IGNOU so that I can appear for Indian Economic Services as a backup option.
 Naturally, it might occur to you when I'm so interested in research with much many opportunities existing today, be it at Google/Microsoft/Amazon Research and many other MNCs to work on Electronic Commerce/Algos/Networks etc.

 **"Why don't I pursue research single-mindedly and become a Research Scientist/Professor ? "**